Orion98MC/node-watch/README.md

 # Install

-## Requirements: OSX ONLY! :(
+## Requirements:

-The node-watch script is using a little binary executable (source included in src/) that makes use of kqueue/kevent in OSX to register for file descriptors changes which is a lot better than polling the filesystem every 500 ms or whatever.
-Since my development plateform is a mac laptop and because I didn't have the time (yet) to investigate on how to do the very same on GNU/Linux and other OSes it will only work on OSX.

-I must confess that doing this little tool was a good oportunity to get my hands in kqueue, in a future release I may try to integrate fs.watchFile() as an alternative to make it compatible with other OSes.
+node-watch uses OSX kqueue because it was a good oportunity to get my hands in kqueue, in a future release I may try to integrate node's fs.watchFile() as an alternative to make it compatible with other OSes.

+So...
+Only OSX for the moment...

 ## Installation